Thefolle/ThesisFragility/RecommendationsFromTheWildAnalysis.md

 ## Recommendation R.W.15

 Page objects (according to the Page Object Pattern, n.d.r.) should be designed as fluent APIs.

+## Recommendation R.W.16

+Source: S.W.13

+Id locators are the most robust choice; when they are not available, CSS locators should be selected; as last resort, XPaths can be chosen.

 ## Recommendation W.7